New Op Ed The Decline Was a Beginning. Here Is What We Should Do Next. →

 LADAC II, QCS

-With years of practice as a Licensed Alcohol and Drug Abuse Counselor in Tennessee, I work at the intersection of clinical care, community impact, and policy — helping individuals find their way through the InBetween, and helping systems create the conditions that make recovery possible.
+With years of practice as a Licensed Addictions Professional in Tennessee, I work at the intersection of clinical care, community impact, and policy.
+I help individuals find their way through the InBetween, and help systems create the conditions that make recovery possible.

-My work is built on a simple belief: identity, authenticity, and self-discovery are not luxuries — they are the foundation of lasting change.
-Whether working one-on-one, consulting with organizations, or advocating before legislators, I bring the same commitment: meet people where they are, and help them see where they can go.
+My work is built on a simple belief: identity, authenticity, and self-discovery are not luxuries.
+They are the foundation of lasting change.
+Whether working one-on-one with clients, supervising clinicians-in-training, consulting with organizations, or testifying before legislators, I bring the same commitment: meet people where they are, and help them see where they can go.

-Licensed Alcohol & Drug Abuse Counselor II (LADAC II) Qualified Clinical Supervisor (QCS) Middle Tennessee · Senate District 13 · House District 37 Author — The InBetween Series (forthcoming) Behavioral Health Policy Advocate
+LADAC II Qualified Clinical Supervisor (QCS) Middle Tennessee · Senate District 13 · House District 37 Author · The InBetween Series (forthcoming) Behavioral Health Policy Advocate

 Clinical Practice